Burt Reynolds died and I thought I’d revive this old post to remember him in his heyday…

 Many people have to make their home on the street.
 This fellow died 40+ years ago.
 Let me honor his memory here…

 ‘Tramp with White Fingernails in the Style of Daido Moriyama’ ~ Los Angeles, CA 1971

 Back in the 70’s photography was esoteric…now a toddler can do it…even a monkey can do it!
 I still approach people to let me into their houses to document them, but I very, very seldom get any takers.
-In 2016 they project that 2 billion cell phone cams will be in operation.
+They estimate there are 2 billion cell phone cams in operation.
 Nowadays everyone has a cell phone cam and a $29 inkjet printer from Wal-Mart.
 I’m effectively shut down.
 They are self-sufficient and don’t need me.